Virginia Beach Department of Emergency Medical Services: Marine Rescue Team

 The Marine Rescue Team is responsible for all water related incidents within Virginia Beach.
 The team maintains 5 boats strategically placed throughout the city, 2 quick response vehicles, and 2 jet skis.
 Team members qualify as boat crew members, boat coxswains, dive tenders, divers, rescue swimmers and vehicle operators.
 During the summer months, the team conducts weekend boat patrols on highly traffic waterways and beaches.
 They are one of seven nationally recognized by the United States Lifesaving Association as an Aquatic Response Team.

 Administrative Division

 The Administrative Division includes the main office, the EMS Training Center, the office of Continuous Quality Improvement, Human Resources, Oversight and Enforcement, the Departmental Evaluation Program, and the Infection Control and Compliance Program.
-Deputy Chief Tom Green currently commands this division.
+Deputy Chief Amy Ward currently commands this division.

 Training Center

 The EMS Training Center is co-located within the EMS Headquarters Building at 4160 Virginia Beach Boulevard.
-The Training Center staff is led by a Brigade Chief, currently Chief Debbie Brennaman and includes three career paramedics assigned to training rotations and three instructor supervisors.
-The training center holds multiple BLS academies throughout the year as well as BLS & ALS continuing education classes including ACLS, PALS, PHTLS, Difficult Airways, EVOC, CPR, EMS safety and more.
+The Training Center staff is led by a Brigade Chief, currently Chief Matthew Owens and includes four career paramedics assigned to training rotations and two instructor supervisors.
+The training center holds multiple BLS academies throughout the year, an annual Advanced EMT Academy, as well as BLS & ALS continuing education classes including ACLS, PALS, PHTLS, Difficult Airways, EVOC, CPR, EMS safety and more.
 The training division is responsible for all emergency medical training within the city.